Award: Boehringer Ingelheim is Global Top Employer 2022

 - Boehringer Ingelheim advances to one of eleven global top employers worldwide

-- This is the second consecutive year for the global certification, and the fifth consecutive year for the certification in Singapore
+- This is the second consecutive year for the global certification, and the fourth consecutive year for the certification in Malaysia

 - High scores in values, ethics and integrity serve as a driver for a strong corporate innovation culture

-Besides being certified at the global level, Boehringer Ingelheim has also been named as a Top Employer in Singapore for the fifth consecutive year, as well as across the region in ASEAN, Korea, Australia & New Zealand - with over 2,700 employees from 24 different nationalities.
+Besides being certified at the global level, Boehringer Ingelheim has also been named as a Top Employer in Malaysia for the fourth consecutive year, as well as across the region in ASEAN, Korea, Australia & New Zealand - with over 2,700 employees from 24 different nationalities.

 Boehringer Ingelheim continued to thrive in the area of employee engagement where it particularly stands out with regards to rewards and recognition, compared to its competitors.
 The Top Employers Institute also highlighted the agile work environment as well as the company's values, ethics and integrity that result in the strong, inclusive corporate culture.